afunnydev/harnois/content/_index.md

   image: /images/ezkit-add-options.jpg
   title: Add options
   description: >-
     Choose from different options to create the right temporary structure.
 Each option is sold separately and can be added to any structure.
-The modular design of the EzKit<sup>TM</sup> allows you to configure each structure so you can rent it out with the specific options your clients need.
   tabs:
     - title: Branded
       description: Personalize your temporary building by adding your company logo on the fabric.